prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 To summarize last 4-5 paragraphs, platform is almost ready or getting ready at very fast rate to build huge buildings for DeFi(Decentralized Finance).
 Mix of AR/VR and DeFi is a completely new world.

 If virtual world where we can do anything we can imagine becomes reality, then chances of DeFi to work increases drastically.
-Because in that virtual world, we need something for value transaction.
+Because in that virtual world, we need some fast, secure & reliable way for <i>value transaction</i>.
 And crypto on top of DeFi & smart contracts is just that.
 And even if that virtual world is not happening in the foreseeable future, chances of DeFi to work are still there, because of decreasing trust in fiat currency.

 So, I think a combined wave of AR/VR + DeFi will be one of the biggest, if not the biggest part of our future.
 Only question is, how far this future is.
 Is it 10 years, 5 years or 30 years?
 I think it'll be far sooner we think, as we saw which things were not there 10-20 years ago.
 So, I think it'll come faster than we think.